 Contributing Organizations

-The HCP-LAN Thanks Organizations for Participating in the 2023 Measurement Effort*
+The HCPLAN Thanks Organizations for Participating in the 2023 Measurement Effort*

-Seven years ago, the LAN embarked on its first national APM Measurement Effort to assess the adoption of APMs in the commercial, Medicare Advantage, and Medicaid market segments across the country, with the intention to measure progress toward the goals and to examine how APM adoption is changing over time.
-The contribution of data from these organizations is critical to the success of the LAN’s Measurement Effort.
+Seven years ago, the HCPLAN embarked on its first national APM Measurement Effort to assess the adoption of APMs in the commercial, Medicare Advantage, and Medicaid market segments across the country, with the intention to measure progress toward the goals and to examine how APM adoption is changing over time.
+The contribution of data from these organizations is critical to the success of the HCPLAN’s Measurement Effort.
 In total, the contributing organizations represent 86.7% of the total covered lives in the U.S. for calendar year (CY) 2022.
 If you are a health plan or organization and would like to know how to participate in this effort, please email hcplan@deloitte.com for more information.

 * Please note that this is not a comprehensive list of all participants.